ashshetty90/wikipedia-crawler-converter/README.md

 `python app.py`

-## Limitations
+## What could be done better?
-This application does scrapping only for the Tesla wikipedia page and does only USD to DKK conversion.
+This application does scrapping only for the Tesla wikipedia page and does only USD to DKK conversion.It can be made more generic to convert from any currency to any currency.